Saeed1989/marn-mean-web-mobile-boilerplate/client-admin-panel/README.md

 #### Home page
 - Home page has a menu with links to other pages.
 On this page alerts for the user are shown in a list view.
 #### Data entry page
--Data is shown category-wise.
+- Data is shown category-wise.
 All users can read, update and add data.
 #### Catagory page
--All users can read, update and add the category.
+- All users can read, update and add the category.
 #### Permission entry page
--Users with the admin role can read, update and add permissions.
+- Users with the admin role can read, update and add permissions.
 Users with manager roles can read permissions.
 #### Resource entry page
--Users with the admin role can read, update and add resources.
+- Users with the admin role can read, update and add resources.
 Users with manager roles can read resources.
 #### Role entry page
--Users with the admin role can read, update and add roles.
+- Users with the admin role can read, update and add roles.
 Users with manager roles can read roles.

 ## Development server